simonprickett/simonprickett.github.io/_posts/2020-09-13-visual-bloom-filter-with-raspberry-pi.md

 ## Thanks!

 I found this a really fun project to put together and really enjoyed making a hardware representation of a concept that's normally pretty abstract and hidden away in software.
+I deliberately kept this pretty simple - the size of the array for the Bloom filter is limited to 64 because that's how many LEDs are available, but one enhancement could be to configure the `reset` API endpoint to take a number, and use that many hash functions rather than the fixed three I used.
+It might be cool to use some sort of rotary encoder with the Pi to literally dial in the number of hash functions too :)

 Thanks for reading, hope you also found this fun.
 Feel free to tell me if I got anything wrong or could improve on it!
 I've put my code into a [GitHub repository](https://github.com/simonprickett/visual-bloom-filter-for-pi) that you're free to use to build your own, or modify to do something else.